maim-lain/haremhotel/README.md

 Day | Time | Location
 :---: | :---: | :---:
 25+ | Any | Lobby
-- We'll see
-- Let's test you out
+- "We'll see" -> "Let's test you out"
 - Raise Lin's obedience by 1

 <br>